Barycentric rational approximation for learning the index of a dynamical system from limited data: Introduction

 It is well known that $r$ in either barycentric form \eqref{eq:baryfull} or \eqref{eq:bary} is a rational function of \emph{rational type} $(m,m)$, i.e., $r$ may be expressed as the ratio of two complex-valued polynomials, each of degree at most $m$.
 In order to obtain this alternative form, it suffices to multiply both numerator and denominator by the nodal degree-$(m+1)$ polynomial $\pi(s)=\prod_{k=0}^m(s-s_k)$.
 This leads to the ``rational'' (as opposed to ``barycentric'') form of $r$:

 for \eqref{eq:baryfull} and \eqref{eq:bary}, respectively.
-Above, $L_k(s)=\pi(s)/(s-s_k)$ is a degree-$m$ ``non-normalized'' Lagrange polynomial.
+Above, $L_k(s)=\pi(s)/(s-s_k)$ is a degree-$m$ ``non-nor\-mal\-ized'' Lagrange polynomial.
 The rational form of $r$ is often avoided due to how unstable the evaluation of the polynomials $L_k$ generally is.
 On the other hand, the barycentric form is preferred due to its more beneficial numerical properties.